Tomcariello/Politi-Kaboom/readme.md

 			Optimize the screen size & be sure things scale properly Look into profiling to address bottlenecks
 			Improve the current quote array implementation
-			BUG: The game does not recognize if you miss the LAST BOMB IN A SET

 	Version.06: Build a network